CanDIG/CanDIGv2/docs/install-docker.md

 ## Choose Docker Deployment Strategy

 We provide instructions below for two different docker deployment strategies.
 Option 1 uses `docker-compose` to deploy each module.
 Option 2 builds a Docker Swarm cluster using `docker-machine`.
 We use Option 2 for production, but Option 1 is simpler for local dev installation.
+It may be necessary to configure your Hosts file before proceeding (i.e. if you run into an error during `make init-authx`), check the [Hosts documentation](#update-hosts).

 ### Option 1: Deploy CanDIGv2 Services with Compose